shsdk/shcf/README.md

 # Standalone Script

-*NOTE: This is still an early version and might not work fully*
+*NOTE: This is still an early version and might not work fully, for example [autoad_functions is expected tp be defined at the top](https://github.com/shsdk/shcf/issues/37)*

 If you need a standalone version of an shcf-based script, use the following:
 ```sh